Mc-Zen/tidy/src/testing.typ

-/// Implementation for docstring tests.
+/// Implementation for doc-comment tests.
 All tests are run immediately.
 Fails if
 ///  at least one test did not succeed.
 ///
-/// This function is made available in all docstrings under the name 'test'.
+/// This function is made available in all doc-comments under the name 'test'.
 #let test(

   /// Tests to run in form of raw objects.